-Yale School of Medicine was founded in 1810 as the Medical Institution of Yale College and has conferred more than 9,000 medical degrees in its proud history.
-We are dedicated to continuing to educate tomorrow’s leaders of the medical profession, with a firm focus on the innovative research that we undertake in every area of the biomedical sciences and the advanced care that our Yale Medicine physicians provide.
+Since its founding in 1810 as the Medical Institution of Yale College, Yale School of Medicine has conferred 9,492 medical degrees.
+We educate physician-scientists and leaders, with a focus on our innovative biomedical research and the advanced care that our Yale Medicine physicians provide.

 Welcome to Yale School of Medicine.

-Robert J. Alpern, M.D.
+Nancy J. Brown, M.D.

-Dean and Ensign Professor of Medicine
+C.N.H.
+Long Professor of Internal Medicine